 Thorsten Haeser completed his law studies successfully in 1996 at the Ludwig-Maximilians- Universität in Munich.

-Felix Heger started his career as a management consultant in DHL Consulting 10 years ago, before moving on into the DHL Business Unit Global Forwarding.
-At first responsible for ocean freight product development in the DHL global ocean freight management team, Felix was involved in developing and implementing innovative service offerings e.g. relating to secure ocean transportation and the life sciences industry.
-In 2015, Felix joined the European DHL Global Forwarding regional headquarters after having led the companies' ocean freight team in Ireland for a number of years, and is now responsible for DHL's ocean and china rail activities from a European standpoint.
+Felix Heger started his career as a management consultant at DHL Consulting 10 years ago, before moving to the DHL Global Forwarding business unit.
+Initially responsible for ocean freight product development in the DHL global ocean freight management team, Heger was involved in developing and implementing innovative service offerings related to secure ocean transportation and the life sciences industry.
+In 2015, he joined the European DHL Global Forwarding regional headquarters after having led the company's ocean freight team in Ireland.
+He is now responsible for DHL's ocean and China rail activities from a European standpoint.

 Jolke Helbing has more than 25 years of experience in the maritime sector, including 21 years in various functions and countries for A.P.
 Moller-Maersk Group.
 Since 2010, he has worked as an independent consultant and as consulting director with ICF International.
 He joined royal Haskoning in 2015 as a director within the port economics and operations team.
 His experience with international trade and shipping covers many markets and locations, including postings in Denmark, Italy, the Netherlands, and the US.

 Helbing's responsibilities have ranged from daily operational logistics to global strategic contracts and port investment strategy development.
 In these roles and others, he has demonstrated accomplished networking with government stakeholders and key stakeholders at management and board levels.
 His consulting focus has mainly been on strategic business plans for ports, related commercial market due diligence and M&A preparations within the port industry, including extensive work on commercial agreements and concessions.